How to Pick a Trademark that Won’t be Rejected by the USPTO

 3. A Trademark Search is Essential

-Now that you have a list of potential trademarks, you have to insure that no one else has registered the mark or is using unregistered versions of the same or similar mark.
+Now that you have a list of potential trademarks, you have to ensure that no one else has registered the mark or is using unregistered versions of the same or similar mark.
 Why do we look for unregistered versions?
 That’s because you don’t need a government trademark registration to obtain trademark rights.
 If a business is using an unregistered trademark they are said to have “common law” trademark rights.
 Registration gives you other substantial benefits but not the right to use a trademark when another business may have used it or a similar mark first for the same or for related goods and services.

 Keep in mind that similar marks are not only marks that look or are spelled the same but also sound the same.
 CAT and KAT, therefore, are confusingly similar even though they are spelled differently.
 Complicating the analysis is that similarity is measured from a reasonable consumer’s perspective not from the perspective of the trademark applicant.
 Also, what qualifies as a “related” good or service, an advanced subject, is not always obvious.
 There is a body of case law that seeks to clarify the question but requires a trained person to make a determination.